- 1Up 65Down 20

-Women Can Wear Men's Clothes To WorkFirst of all, men have penises and t*******s.
-If ANYTHING, they need more space in the bottom half of their wardrobe (i.e. the kind of space skirts or dresses would allow) than women.
-IT'S BASIC MATH.
+Women Can Wear Men's Clothes To WorkFirst of all, men need more space in the bottom half of their wardrobe (i.e. the kind of space skirts or dresses would allow) than women.
+IT'S BASIC ANATOMY.

-Given the horrific impracticalities of women’s fashion (some of which still linger to this very day) it’s easy to understand why women have fought for their rights to wear pants.
-Maybe they had some hurdles, like the preconception that a woman who wore men’s clothes was a lesbian or a (vaguely-insulting) "tomboy," but over time it's become perfectly acceptable for a woman to wear pants, t-shirts, and even practical shoes.
+Given the history of horrific impracticalities of women’s fashion (some of which still linger to this very day) it’s easy to understand why women have fought for their rights to wear pants.
+They've had some hurdles, such as the preconception that a woman who wore men’s clothes was a lesbian or a (vaguely-insulting) "tomboy," but over time, it's become perfectly acceptable for a woman to wear pants, t-shirts, and even practical shoes.

 Now what about the men?
 Not so much.

-If a man wants to wear clothing specifically designed for a woman he’ll have to also wear the label of "transvestite."
-Of course, while much of the Western World is increasingly comfortable with the idea of transvestitism, actually wearing high heels and a corset in public will nevertheless turn heads, and not in a positive way.
+If a man wants to wear clothing specifically designed for a woman he’ll have to also wear the label of "transvestite," or at the very least, "cross-dresser."
+Of course, while much of the western world is increasingly comfortable with the idea of transvestitism and cross dressing, actually wearing high heels and a corset in public will nevertheless turn heads, and not in a positive way.

 Women Can Openly Own Sex ToysHow many guy's guys do you know that proudly own a Fleshlight?

-For various reasons, some biological and some psychological, women sometimes have more difficulty pleasuring themselves sexually than men do, whereas most men are content with using their hands and a certain degree of lubricant (although lubricant may be optional… actually, so are hands).
+For various reasons, women sometimes have more difficulty pleasuring themselves sexually than men do, whereas most men are content with using their hands, and perhaps a certain degree of lubricant.

-Although women don't usually flaunt their sex toys in public, and would be at least a little embarrassed when the said toys make a sudden appearance at an unprepared party, most social circles – and potential romantic partners – are pretty forgiving towards women who own sex toys for their own personal enjoyment.
+Although women don't usually flaunt their sex toys in public, and would be at least a little embarrassed when the said toys make a surprise appearance at a party, most social circles – and potential romantic partners – are pretty forgiving towards women who own sex toys for their own personal enjoyment.

 Seems like a double-standard, doesn’t it?

-Yes.
-It does.
+Yes, it does.
 And it is one of the worst ones on this list.
-Because we are lonely.

 Women Can Dance TogetherDancing is a wonderful and highly personal form of self-expression.
 It feels good, it's great exercise and is even considered ultra-masculine in some non-western cultures.